felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 After reading this book, I started listening and being more interested about what people around me had to say.
-It surprised me how quickly we could dive into rich, difficult topics that we don't hear a lot about in casual conversation: how one feels about their sex transition, how racism affected one's life and family, mental health issues, thoughts of suicide...
+It surprised me how quickly we could dive into rich, difficult topics that we don't hear a lot about in casual conversation: how one feels about their gender transition, how racism affected one's life and family, mental health issues, thoughts of suicide...
 The skills I learned from this book made me feel closer than ever to my loved ones and allowed me to reinvent my social life.